 - Creation of an environment to enhance understanding of issues and the attendant research informing them.

 Here are some helpful best practices to a great presentation.
-A Zoom Meeting Panelist Guide for the new virtual format will be available in the coming weeks.
+A Zoom Meeting Speaker Guide for the new virtual format is available here.

 As you prepare for your session at the conference, please keep the following points in mind:

 - We understand that virtual sessions can bring challenges to audience interaction.
 To remedy this, sessions will be much shorter, 55-minutes, and will focus largely on the discussant feedback and audience Q&A. We hope these shorter session times will hold attendee attention spans and encourage more engagement.